Ophiophagus hannah – King Cobra

 |Notes:||Males have 8 or more single subcaudals, females have less.|

 With a total length of over 5.5 metres, the King Cobra is one of the longest snakes in the country, and the longest venomous snake in the world.
 But average length is up to 3 – 4m.
 Unlike in many other snake species, the males actually grow bigger than the females.
-Another difference a friend of us has found out is that females have less single subcaudals than males which usually have 8 or more undivided subcaudals.
-Other than this there is no visual sexual dimorphism.
+Another difference a friend of us found out when breeding King Cobras at home, is that females have less single subcaudals than males which usually have 8 or more undivided subcaudals.
+Other than this there is no clear visual sexual dimorphism.

 The body color varies from near black to tan, grey, or olive.
 The ventrals are usually cream, grey, or pale yellow.